zstrathe/zstrathe.github.io/index.md

 * Trained unconditional text generation language models from a text corpus of song lyrics, utilizing recurrent neural networks (RNNs) and generative adversarial networks (GANs) in Python with the PyTorch deep learning framework, and evaluated text output by utilizing a combination of human scoring and a computed bilingual evaluation understudy (BLEU) score

-* Developed and evaulated utilizing a free Google Colab instance with a GPU
+* Developed and evaluated utilizing a free Google Colab instance with a GPU

 * Technologies used: ```PyTorch, Python, TextBox module (GAN algorithms)```